najork/awesome-nyc/README.md

 #### (New) American

 - [Four Horsemen](https://www.fourhorsemenbk.com/): Michelin-starred restaurant and wine bar with a great selection of natural wines.
+- [Meadowsweet](http://www.meadowsweetnyc.com/): Delicious food with incredible service.
+The Venetian Spritz is very refreshing too.
+- [Nura](https://www.nurabk.com/): Modern food with a Mediterranean, Moroccan, and Indian twist.
+Get the bread sampler and the half chicken.
+I'm willing to bet that they receive a Michelin star within a year.

 #### Asian